 When assessing the decisions and actions of the audit committee, we typically defer to its judgment and generally recommend voting in favor of its members.
-However, we will consider recommending that shareholders vote against the following:
+However, we will consider recommending that shareholders vote against the following:14

-1. All members of the audit committee when options were backdated, there is a lack of adequate controls in place, there was a resulting restatement, and disclosures indicate there was a lack of documentation with respect to the option grants.
+- 1. All members of the audit committee when options were backdated, there is a lack of adequate controls in place, there was a resulting restatement, and disclosures indicate there was a lack of documentation with respect to the option grants. - 2.
+The audit committee chair, if the audit committee does not have a financial expert or the committee's financial expert does not have a demonstrable financial background sufficient to understand the financial issues unique to public companies.